-Phase I Shut down the UPS (3) that is to be removed.
-Remove the signal cables of
+Phase I Shut down the UPS

+(3) that is to be removed.
+Remove the signal cables of the UPS to be removed.

 Phase II-III Connect the RJ45 female/RJ45 female shielded adaptor cable (not provided) between cables A.

 Check that all the UPS are operating normally and that the system is sharing the output power.